sparkbox/standard/security/mac-updates.md

 ## Installing Updates from the App Store

-You can install updates from the App Store.
-From the Apple menu () click on `App Store`, followed by `Updates` on the top row.
+You can install non-system updates from the App Store.
+From the Apple menu () click on `App Store`, followed by `Updates` on the sidebar.
 You can install individual updates by clicking `Install` or install all updates by clicking `Install All`.

+## Installing Updates from System Preferences

+You can install system updates from from System Preferences.
+From the Apple menu () click on `System Preferences`, followed by `Software Update`.
+If any updates are available, click the Update Now button to install them.